Billeder på siden

 IDYLLIUM the SEVENTH.

-THE THE Idyllium before us is entitled Θαλύσια, η Εαρινη Οδοιπορία, commonly tranflated Thalyfia, or the Vernal Journey; though the Thalyfia were celebrated in autumn.
-But Odoogia fignifies a Navigation or Voyage.
-This poem, therefore, may HEINSIUS. be filed The Vernal Voyage of Ageanax.
+HE Idyllium before us is entitled Θαλύσια, η Εαρινη Οδοιπορία, commonly tranflated Thalyfia, or the Vernal Journey; though the Thalyfia were celebrated in autumn.
+But Odoiwogia fignifies a Navigation or Voyage.
+This poem, therefore, may be ftiled The Vernal Voyage of Ageanax.
+HEINSIUS.

 LINE 5.